 - Physical exam and hydration assessment

-- Fecal testing (parasites/giardia depending on region and risk)
+- Fecal testing depending on parasite risk

-- Diet and history review (recent changes, treats, stress, toxin exposure)
+- Diet and history review

 - Imaging if obstruction, foreign material, or other issues are suspected